tagohd/mono/Character Questionnaires/Luke Campbell (Character Survey).md

 	- **What's there to do out here in Boringsville?
 (Playing up his accent) Well, you can go fishin' or huntin', or you can go ride four-wheelers and shoot some soda cans out in the woods.
 There's football on Fridays, bingo on Saturdays, and church on Sundays.
 All the other days, you can go drank at the bar.
 What else do ya need?**
 	- **(Normal voice) You know what I do wish we had?
 A game store.
 There's this game I've heard of, *Caves & Cryptids*, that I want to check out, but you need all these weird dice and little figurines for it.
 I guess I can order them online, but it'd be nice if I didn't have to pay for shipping.
 (I'd still need to find people to play it with me.
 Most of the other kids aren't into "that nerdy shit".)
 Heck, even a bowling alley would be more excitement than what we have now.**
 - Who are your friends?
 Describe them.
-	- {Other than [[Sam Ward|Sam]], he probably has a few friends from cross-country, and maybe some from the Renaissance Faire, but the latter don't necessarily live in Genton.}
+	- {Other than [[Sam Campbell|Sam]], he probably has a few friends from cross-country, and maybe some from the Renaissance Faire, but the latter don't necessarily live in Genton.}
 - Do you have a best friend?
 Describe them.
 - How close are you to your family?
 - Do you currently have a spouse or significant other?
 Describe them.